altruios/namshubettulpa/public/namshubettuple/vows.md

 "There are some...
 Liberties I took - before getting that thing completely out.
 A bit of house keeping"
-~Martha waited and rossing continued.~
+~Martha waited and Rossing continued.~
 "Well, there’s some...
 Rewiring I did...
 Things it would take years to learn - you would just need to learn how to do.